-- 5.2.15 New building frontages should overlook and define green spaces, so that they work together to create an attractive and safe place.
-Key principles that should be incorporated into the design include: - the design of open spaces should ensure that it has a clear role and function, leaving no space unused or undefined; - active building frontages (i.e. frontages with windows and doors) should overlook the open space; - front gardens should be provided to the homes overlooking the space, so providing a buffer between public and private; and - light and noise pollution from play areas on adjacent residential dwellings should be minimised.
+5.2.13 The Framework Plan illustrates how new building frontages should overlook and define green spaces, so that they work together to create an attractive and safe place.
+Key principles that should be incorporated into the design include:

+- the design of open spaces should ensure that it has a clear role and function, leaving no space unused or undefined; - active building frontages (i.e. frontages with windows and doors) should overlook the open space;

-Fig 5.7: Combining landscape and SUDs features creates a rich biodiverse environment
+Fig 5.7: Combining landscape and SUDs features creates a rich, biodiverse environment